 When you plan for growth, you need new clients, need new recruitment to support the client and it goes on and on.
 An engagement might not be for the full year but your incremental value will be there after that job.
 So, you look for new work always.

-Initially, the biggest challenge was to create a reputation for timely quality service at competitive price.
+Initially, the biggest challenge was to create a reputation for timely quality service at a competitive price.

 To supplement these services, we also work in management and financial consultancy, financial restructuring, business process review, and business planning.